 ID TARGET DISPLAY OR JUST AUDIO

-Old hobby timers would argue that a good reliable deep seeking machine without all the "bells and whistles" will outperform the more modern counterparts as your best "detecting indicator" is the "sound in your ear" for particular targets and, as an old timer myself, I would partially agree with that, but the progress of modern technology cannot be underestimated and the advantages now provided, not just in extra depth but ID accuracy with the state of the art latest machines have taken the hobby right up to new dimensions.
+Old hobby timers would argue that a good old reliable deep seeking machine without all the "bells and whistles" would outperform the more modern counterparts, as your best "detecting indicator" is the "sound in your ear" for particular targets, and, as an old timer myself, I would partially agree with that, but the progress of modern technology cannot be underestimated and the advantages now provided, not just in extra depth but ID accuracy with the state of the art latest machines have taken the hobby right up to new dimensions.

 The operating frequency is one of the biggest factors to consider when choosing a metal detector.
-Generally speaking, the lower the frequency the deeper the signal will penetrate the ground but this is very much subject to mineralization and other soil conditions.
+Generally speaking, the lower the frequency the deeper the signal (from larger metallic objects) will penetrate the ground but this is very much subject to mineralization and other soil conditions.

-Typical coin detectors work in the range of 5 to 10KHZ, taking into account that manufacturers design their equipment to meet the needs of the majority of all round detectorists, or those seeking coins, jewelry and relics.
-Higher frequency machines are also available for those pursuing serious relic finds and many top of the range detectors now available do cater for everyone's need by offering their multiple frequency models, at a price, from the likes of Minelab, XP Detectors, Garretts etc.
+General coin detectors work in the range of 5 to 10KHZ, taking into account that manufacturers design their equipment to meet the needs of the majority of all round detectorists, or those seeking coins, jewellery and relics.
+Higher frequency machines are also available for those pursuing serious relic finds and many top of the range detectors now available do cater for everyone's need by offering their more expensive multiple frequency models, from the likes of Minelab, XP Detectors, Garrett etc.

-Two of the best multi frequency "coin-hunters" that I would recommend and use myself, are the Minelab E-Trak and XP Deus in the top range.
-In mid range there also some very good machines from Garretts and Fisher and some others.
+Three of the best multi frequency "coin-hunters" that I would recommend and use myself, are the Minelab E-Trak, the new Equinox 800 and XP Deus in the top range.
+In the mid range there are also some very good machines from Garrett and Fisher and several others.

-Ideally, you should have an adjustable Ground Balance Control, either a manual or automatic to take care of the various ground conditions as you detect which will get you a better depth and a more "stable" running by eliminating those "iffy" or unclear signals, a manual tuning by far being the most accurate one.
+Ideally, you should have an adjustable Ground Balance Control, either a manual or automatic to take care of the various ground conditions as you detect which will get you a better depth and a more "stable" running detector by eliminating those "iffy" or unclear signals.
+A manual tuning by far being the most accurate one.

-Coil size and its type will also play an important part in difficult and mineralized grounds.
+Coil size and their different layouts will also play an important part in difficult and mineralized grounds.
 A small coil will have a better adaptability and less interference for instance, when detecting stubble fields and in stony areas of some beaches.

-If you are mainly interested in searching the beaches, a good metal detector specifically designed to counter act the sea water effect will be one based on the "Pulse Induction" principle of operation.
-This design, which needs some getting used to, is much different to the conventional ones as they offer extra depth without suffering interference from water or black sand but at the expense of little if any discrimination resulting in unwanted sensitivity to ferrous metals.
-However, in areas of wet sand where there is less contamination, they wil have the edge on most other detectors.
+If you are mainly interested in searching the beaches, a good metal detector specifically designed to counter act the sea water effect and are fully submergible, will be one based on the "Pulse Induction" principle of operation.
+This design, which needs some getting used to, is very different to conventional ones as they offer extra depth without suffering interference from water or black sand but at the expense of little if any discrimination resulting in unwanted sensitivity to ferrous metals.
+However, in areas of wet sand where there is less contamination, they will have the edge on most other detectors.

 TO SUM UP